-SUBPARAMETER CONDITION UNDER WHICH REQUIRED SUMMARY OF SUBPARAMETER VALUE CEFAULT VALUE DEN When the data set is located on a 7-track 2400-series tape unit.
+SUBPARAMETER CONDITION UNDER WHICH REQUIRED SUMMARY OF SUBPARAMETER VALUE DEFAULT VALUE DEN When the data set is located on a 7-track 2400-series tape unit.
 Specifies the density at which the tape was recorded.
 800 bpi TRTCH When the data set is located on a 7-track 2400-series tape unit.
 Specifies the technique used to record 8-bit bytes on a 7-track tape.
 Converter not used, trans- lator not used, odd parity.
 RECFM When the DCB parameter is required, except on SORTWK statements.
 Specifies the format of the records in the data set.
 LRECL When the DCB parameter is required, except on SORTWK statements.
 Not required for fixed-length unblocked records Specifies the maximum length (in bytes) of the logical records in the data set.
-1 BLKSIZE When the DCB parameter is Specifies the maximum length required, except on SORTWK (in bytes) of the physical statements. records in the data set.
+BLKSIZE When the DCB parameter is required, except on SORTWK statements.
+Specifies the maximum length (in bytes) of the physical records in the data set. •When used in the SORTOUT DD statement to shorten the output records, care must be taken that the shortened records still include all the control fields.